 First Literacy supports Adult Basic Education in Massachusetts by planning, hosting and facilitating free Professional Development Workshops for ABE and ESOL teachers, program administrators, coordinators, and counselors across the state.

-We plan our PD offerings based on formal survey data and are uniquely positioned to respond to the interests and needs of adult basic education programs as they arise.
-We can add sessions quickly in response to unanticipated needs from the field.
+We plan our PD offerings based on formal survey data and are uniquely positioned to quickly respond to the interests and needs of adult basic education programs as they arise.

 The goal of these workshops is to strengthen ABE programs by providing approaches and resources that participants may implement immediately and share with their colleagues.
 Most workshops consist of two three-hour sessions and are facilitated by First Literacy and local ABE professionals.

 In the 2016-2017 school year: